YCSU/Udacity_SDC_T3_P1_Path_Planning/README.md

 In the following we will discuss the details of the above steps and propose possible improvements for the current implementation.

 ### Choosing the lane and the speed
+To decide which lane to take in each cycle, we define some cost functions (line 165-180).
+Each lane has its own cost value that starts with 0 in each cycle.
+We caculate the predicted positions of our own car and other cars, which are car_end_s and check_car_end_s in the Frenet coordinate.
+Then we add penalties to the cost value (line 289-316) if it is in one of the following situations:

+* (line 291-301) A car is in the same lane in the front and the _predicted_ Frenet s distance in is less than 30m.
+The penalty take velocity and distance into account so that it encourage our car to change lane when the car in the front drive slower than our car does.
+* (line 305-316) There are other cars on the lane next to our car, and the _current_ Frenet s distance is within 15m.
+This discourages the car to change lane when other cars next to the current lane are too close.
+* In addition, if there is a car in the front, and the _current_ Frenet s distance is within 10m, the vlocity is decreased to avoid hitting.

+After calculating penalties for each lane, the lane with the smallest penalty is chosen.
+However, to prevent hitting other cars and exceeding the acceleration and jerk limits, the car can only change one lane at a time and it must consume 80 waypoints before it changes lane (line 330-346).

 ### Generating a trajectory